JosefGst/JosefGst/README.md

-# 👋 Hi, I’m Josef
+# 👋 Hi, this is Josef!
-I make robots move by themselves with ROS at [LSCM](https://www.lscm.hk/eng/) to perform delivery tasks.
+I make robots move by themselves with ROS to perform delivery tasks.

 # Projects:
 ## Controlling multiple robots 🤖
-and sharing their location with a modified costmap layer to better avoid each other.
+at [LSCM](https://www.lscm.hk/eng/) and sharing their location with a modified costmap layer to better avoid each other.
 ![](https://github.com/JosefGst/lscm_deliverybot/blob/main/images/split_screen_delivery.gif)